SreedeviRajavelu/PowerPlantTwin/unique_IP_docker_containers.md

 Without this, MacVLAN containers cannot communicate with their parent host (the Ubuntu VM) due to how MacVLAN works.
 After adding macvlan0 with a host IP (192.168.56.10), your VM can access the PLC containers using their MacVLAN IPs.
-However, there’s one important point about your docker run command: docker run -d --name plc1 --net plc-macvlan --ip 192.168.56.100 -p 8081:8080 --privileged openplc:v3 The -p 8081:8080 port mapping is not needed for MacVLAN, because MacVLAN containers already have their own IPs.
+However, there’s one important point about your docker run command:

+docker run -d --name plc1 --net plc-macvlan --ip 192.168.56.100 -p 8081:8080 --privileged openplc:v3

+The `-p 8081:8080` port mapping is not needed for MacVLAN, because MacVLAN containers already have their own IPs.
 The host port mapping works only on bridge networks.
 You can access the PLC at http://192.168.56.100:8080 from both your MacBook and the Ubuntu VM (using macvlan0) once it’s up.

 So, the steps to make your PLCs accessible from both the VM and your MacBook:

-## Create the MacVLAN interface on the Ubuntu VM:
+## Step 3: Create the MacVLAN interface on the Ubuntu VM:

 ```